 Southwestern is one of 44 colleges and universities in the country to be a named a Best Buy school in the 2015 edition of the Fiske Guide to Colleges.

 U.S. News & World Report ranks Southwestern #1 National Liberal Arts Colleges in Texas.

 Money’s Best Colleges lists Southwestern in the top 25 percent of four-year colleges in the nation based on value.

-More than a third of Southwestern students study abroad at least once.
-A London experience is available each fall along with summer programs in locations such as Argentina, Costa Rica, Jamaica, Peru and Spain.
+More than a third of Southwestern students study abroad at least once throughout their college career.
+A London experience is available each fall along with summer programs in locations such as Argentina, Costa Rica, Jamaica, Peru, and Spain.
 Students have access to universities around the world through the International Student Exchange Program.
-In addition, Southwestern offers opportunities for semesters in New York (arts) and Washington D.C. (politics), as well as internships, both domestic and abroad.
+In addition, Southwestern also offers opportunities semester-length studies in New York and Washington, D.C., as well as both national and international internships.

 At a rate that is twice the national average, Southwestern students give more than 39,000 service hours annually to more than 100 local nonprofits and agencies.